 Spanish clubs have won the Champions League a total of 16 times, and finished as runner ups 11 times, meaning that there is some serious staying power behind the players from Spanish nations.

-Over the years, a number of different players have had their hand at breaking the record for most goals scored while playing in La Liga, and they’re records that may still stand for a while before anyone comes along to break it, with current players have a strong impact on betting sites and other media thanks to their scores.
+Over the years, a number of different players have had their hand at breaking the record for most goals scored while playing in La Liga, and they’re records that may still stand for a while before anyone comes along to break it, with current players have a strong impact on gaming sites and other media thanks to their scores.

 1. Edmundo Suarez: 195 Goals